ShelbySolomonDarnell/shelbysolomondarnell.github.io/logs/reviews.md

 + Evaluation of existing models: 30 models are evaluated, allowing people to see how they rank holistically
 + Empirical findings: support other evaluations and adds new insights about how LLM work
 + Interactive results and codebase: both of which are public

+## 2022 GenSLMs: Genome-scale language models reveal SARS-CoV-2 evolutionary dynamics

+### Maxim Zvyagin

+Use LLms for genomics data that learn the evolutionary landscape virus genomes.
+The paper seems to be a mostly an HPC (high performance computing) LLM paper.
+The purpose of the LLM is to find emerging viral variants of concern (VOCs) in a timely manner so they can be acted upon.

+The works contributions are:
++ development of the largest biological LLM with 2.5B and 25B parameters, trained across 110M prokaryotic gene sequences, with openly available weights
++ designed and validated novel heirarchical transformer-based model using GPT on individual gene sequences and stable diffusion to capture context and longer-range interactions in genome-scale datasets
++ showcasing the training of foundation models on GPU systems and a supercomputers at NVIDIA, and on AI-accelerator hardware, while presenting scaling benchmarks that show how intensive training GenSLMs can be

+GenSLMs are part of a system that _learn to model whole-genome evolution patterns using LLMs based on observed data_.
+Could this research be useful to the Tree-of-Life work?

+## 2023 Retrieval-Augmented Generation for LLMs: A Survey

+### Yunfan Gao

+Do you like my RaG?
+Naive, Advanced and Modular